PennyLaneAI/pennylane/README.md

 ```

 ### Build Qchem-Pennylane using Docker
 - You can also build an image with the PennyLane Qchem package and its dependencies.
-Use following commands:
+Use the following commands:

 ```console
 make -f docker/Makefile build-qchem